druleton/druleton/README.md

 > This README file is a placeholder.
 > Replace the content of this file with the project specific documentation.

-The [drupal-skeleton documentation][link-documentation] is located within the [`bin/docs`][link-documentation] directory.
+The [druleton documentation][link-documentation] is located within the [`bin/docs`][link-documentation] directory.

 ## Requirements
-The skeleton requires at least bash to run.
+Druleton requires at least bash to run.

-[See skeleton requirements][link-requirements].
+[See druleton requirements][link-requirements].

 ## Commands
-The drupal-skeleton contains a set of bash scripts (commands):
+Druleton contains a set of bash scripts (commands):

-- [`bin/init`][link-command-init] : Setup or update the skeleton environment.
+- [`bin/init`][link-command-init] : Setup or update the druleton environment.
 - [`bin/install`][link-command-install] : Download core and required contributed
   modules, themes and libraries and install the project.
 - [`bin/reset`][link-command-reset] : Reset an installed project back to its